Multiphase Gas Nature in the Sub-parsec Region of the Active Galactic Nuclei I: Dynamical Structures of Dusty and Dust-free Outflow: Introduction

-Their hydrodynamical studies have focused on the pc scale structure.
-Therefore, we do not understand the structures and dynamics of dusty and dust-free gases in the transition region, around $r_{\text{sub}} \sim 0.1$ pc for a super massive black hole (SMBH) $M_{\text{SMBH}}=10^7 M_{\odot}$ and bolometric luminosity $10^{44}$ erg s$^{-1}$ (see, Equation (\ref{eq:sublimation_clsc})) In this study, we performed two-dimensional (i.e., axisymmetric) radiation-hydrodynamic simulations that spatially resolve the dust sublimation radius to understand the structures and dynamics of the radiation-driven outflow.
+Their hydrodynamical studies have focused on the parsec-scale structure.
+Therefore, we do not understand the structures and dynamics of dusty and dust-free gases in the transition region, around $r_{\text{sub}} \sim 0.1$ pc for a supermassive black hole (SMBH) $M_{\text{SMBH}}=10^7 M_{\odot}$ and bolometric luminosity $10^{44}$ erg s$^{-1}$ (see, Equation (\ref{eq:sublimation_clsc})) In this study, we performed two-dimensional (i.e., axisymmetric) radiation-hydrodynamic simulations that spatially resolve the dust sublimation radius to understand the structures and dynamics of the radiation-driven outflow.
 We focus on the following questions: (1) Where and how is the radiation-driven dusty outflow launched?
 (2) How do dusty and dust-free gases contribute to column density?
-(3) What are the realistic shape of the dust sublimation radius and its time variability under the effect of fueling and its feedback in the AGN sub-pc scale?
+(3) What are the realistic shape of the dust sublimation radius and its time variability under the effect of fueling and its feedback in the AGN sub-parsec scale?

-This paper is organized as follows: In Section \ref{sec:methods}, we describe the solving equations and physical models of the dusty gas around the AGN.
-The numerical method and model set-up are described in Section \ref{subsec:25}.
+This paper is organized as follows.
+In Section \ref{sec:methods}, we describe the solving equations and physical models of the dusty gas around the AGN.
+The numerical method and model setup are described in Section \ref{subsec:25}.
 We present the results of the radiation-driven dusty outflow for the multiscale propagation of the shell structure (\S \ref{subsec:41}).
-We also show the viewing angle dependence of the column density, dust sublimation radius, and time variable nature of the transition region (\S \ref{subsec:42}).
-Relation between the current results and the structures of the torus-scale is discussed in Section \ref{sec:discussion}.
+We also show the viewing angle dependence of the column density, dust sublimation radius, and time-variable nature of the transition region (\S \ref{subsec:42}).
+The relation between the current results and the structures of the torus scale is discussed in Section \ref{sec:discussion}.
 In Section \ref{sec:summary}, we summarize our findings